Christian Yelich Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective nine K/9, which ranks 11th in the league.
+- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Cardinals have a 5.33 team ERA that ranks 24th across all MLB pitching staffs.
+- The Cardinals have a 5.23 team ERA that ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to give up six total home runs at a clip of one per game (to rank 11th in baseball).
+- The Cardinals rank 12th in baseball in home runs given up (seven total, one per game).

-- The Cardinals will look to Flaherty (1-0) in his second start this season.
+- The Cardinals will look to Montgomery (1-0) in his second start this season.

-- In his most recent time out on Saturday, the righty tossed five scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- His most recent time out was on Sunday against the Toronto Blue Jays, when the lefty went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.